 Brief Description: Large tree with willow-like leaves and relatively fast growth rate.
 Normally found in wet or low bottomland areas, but is adaptable to a variety of soil conditions.

-Oaks are susceptible to a large number of diseases, including oak wilt, chestnut blight, shoestring root rot, anthracnose, oak leaf blister, cankers, leaf spots and powdery mildew.
+Possible Problems: Willow oak is generally considered to have good resistance to pests and to be a low-maintenance, long-lived tree.
+Oaks in general can be susceptible to a large number of diseases, including oak wilt, chestnut blight, shoestring root rot, anthracnose, oak leaf blister, cankers, leaf spots and powdery mildew.
 Potential insect pests include scale, oak skeletonizer, leaf miner, galls, oak lace bugs, borers, caterpillars and nut weevils.
-Notwithstanding the aforementioned, willow oak is generally considered to have good resistance to pests and to be a low-maintenance, long-lived tree.

 Stand out Features: Adaptable tree for street platings, large lawns and open spaces.
 Small leaves and acorns make it probably the easiest native oak to clean up after.